 D. Hindering scientific and information gathering activities; failing to protect proprietary and confidential information; engaging in dishonesty, fraud, deceit, misrepresentation; or engaging in or knowingly permitting other scientific, research, or professional misconduct.

 (1) Inappropriately hindering scientific activities by Departmental employees subject to the Code is not tolerated by the Department.
 This includes actions such as biased review of scientific proposals or manuscripts; physical disruption of another scientist's experiments, field surveys, or database; denial of reasonable access to resources or data needed by other scientists to perform their work; or failure to provide information that other Departmental employees need to duplicate scientific activities or verify their accuracy.
 Scientific staff will allow management and others appropriate access to resources entrusted to them, unless doing so would violate legal, regulatory or policy restrictions, compromise the scientific validity of their activities or substantially interfere with their performance.
 Employees are expected to understand existing rules and guidelines regarding the need to make data gathered with Federal dollars accessible.
 Reasonable judgments to delay public access depend upon individual circumstances when premature release would compromise validity or decision-making ability.
-Specifically, this applies to work in progress where data have not gone through a planned quality control/quality assurance protocol that is part of the research design.
+Specifically, this applies to work in progress where data have not gone through a planned Start Printed Page 53328quality control/quality assurance protocol that is part of the research design.
 Therefore, this Code does not attempt to provide universal guidelines for making such case-by-case determinations.

 (2) Requirements related to use, security and release of proprietary data are sometimes covered by law, regulation or policy and may be established through an agreement with the originator of the data.
 These agreements are usually established on a case by case basis.
 Employees will adhere to these agreements to the extent permitted by law, or policy.
 The Code prohibits denying other scientists reasonable access to published scientific information for the purpose of enhancing one's interests.